 - very versatile

-- quite bulky Â
+- quite bulky

-Materials: merchandised cotton, stainless steel ring
+Materials: merchandised cotton and neoprene, stainless steel ring

 Pros